 The author had me with the title.
 I mean, how is it that no one used this title before?
 Maybe it's because no one had the courage to tell the story of an entire family that came out, each in their own way.

 6. Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear

 I devoured this book on the LOOOONG flight from Pennsylvania to Santa Barbara this fall, where I was attending a goal setting retreat for book coaches.
 I couldn't stop underlining and starring passages.

 This book empowered me to feel like I COULD make some significant changes in my personal and professional life, simply by taking some tiny first steps.
-I plan to utilize the principles in WRITE YOURSELF, coaching & community for LGBTQ+ writers, that I am launching in April.
+I plan to utilize the principles in WRITE YOURSELF, the mentorship & community for LGBTQ+ writers, that I am launching in April.

 7. Girlish: Growing Up in a Lesbian Home by Lara Lillibridge